MariaGamero/TFM-ReasonsforEmployeeTurnover/README.md

 # Study purpose

+It is said thhat one of the most valuable assets that companies have is human capital.
+In a moment of recovery of markets and employment, companies are challenged to capture talent but also to know how to retain it and motivate it.

-In order to retain highly talented individuals, many companies spend a great amount of time money investigating the causes of employee turnover.
-Usually the intent behind such studies is to find out why people leave—the idea being that if a company can identify the reasons for terminations, it can work to hold terminations, and turnover, down.
+The reasons for leaving a job can be many and vary according to different factors such as age, profession, country, etc. In order to avoid highly talented individuals quit their jobs, many companies spend a great amount of time money investigating the causes of employee turnover.

 The project will be addressed to analize and understand in detail: